James Oxley hits the road on BMW’s urban G/S and discovers just the bike to help him cope with reaching a certain milestone in life.

 However, the bike never quite allowed me to forget that, at 223kg, the Urban G/S is a heavy machine and I was mindful not to gain too much momentum as the trail became muddier, and my road-focused tyres revealed their limitations.
 I was also aware that even in Dirt mode, which smooths out the throttle response, I had a hugely powerful engine that wouldn’t need much encouragement to blast me down the lane and through a fence or two.
 Perhaps inevitably then, I felt the bike slide beneath me as the trail became a quagmire of mud.
 My front tyre slipped sideways and so did I. At least I got to practise picking up the Urban G/S, which was surprisingly easy to do.
 Thank goodness for that low centre of gravity.

-To be honest, I chose a bad day to take what is essentially a soft roader greenlaning.
+To be honest, I chose a bad day to take what is essentially a soft-roader greenlaning.
 If the weather had been dry, or if the 19” front and 17” rear wheels had been equipped with the optional knobbly tyres (either Continental TKC 80s or Metzeler Karoo 3s), the bike would have done a fine, if not spectacular job.
-But even in wet mud and on road tyres, I had a hell of a lot of fun.
+But even in wet mud and on-road tyres, I had a hell of a lot of fun.

 Away from the trails, I found myself looping back towards the ABR offices and the end of my ride, but not before I took a spin through town to get the urban riding experience on the Urban G/S. While Stratford upon Avon isn’t exactly Los Angeles’ Sunset Strip, I couldn’t help but feel as cool as hell as I cruised over the River Avon, and through the picturesque market town.

 There was something almost spiritual about the sound the boxer engine made as it echoed off the walls of the old buildings, especially when the exhaust emitted its delicious popping sounds, prompting admiring glances from the people I passed.
 Honestly, it was uplifting stuff.
-The Urban G/S was also handles well enough at low speeds to make filtering through town-centre traffic a breeze.
+The Urban G/S also handled well enough at low speeds to make filtering through town-centre traffic a breeze.
 I can imagine cruising along city streets for hours on this bike, looking good and feeling even better.
 It’s a motorcycle to see and been seen on, to indulge in, and dare I say it, make you feel young again.

 As I approached the office, I reflected on a motorcycle that had given me a huge amount pleasure throughout the day.
 Is it a proper GS?
 Well, that depends what your definition of a GS is.
-It’s the only non-adventure bike in BMW’s line up to be awarded those famous letters, and it doesn’t possess the touring or trail riding credentials of its namesakes.
+It’s the only non-adventure bike in BMW’s lineup to be awarded those famous letters, and it doesn’t possess the touring or trail riding credentials of its namesakes.
 Perhaps it’s best described as GS-light.

 Perhaps more importantly, am I tempted to head over to my nearest BMW dealership and part with my hard-earned cash?
 The answer is yes, and no. As an adventure biker, the Urban G/S just isn’t practical enough to be my main motorcycle.
 There’s not enough weather protection for motorway work, and it doesn’t possess the all-day comfort needed for summer tours.
 The less than spacious pillion perch would also raise a concerned eyebrow or two from my better half.
-And, while the Urban G/S can be ridden off road, it’s not particularly suited to doing so.
+And, while the Urban G/S can be ridden off-road, it’s not particularly suited to doing so.

 However, as a second bike for Sunday rides through the Cotswolds and cruising through town, it excels and it’s for this purpose I’d be tempted to buy one.
 And, while the Urban G/S is an impressive piece of machinery, the main reason I want one of my own is because it makes me feel so damn cool while I’m riding it.
 Honestly, the bike has proved the perfect antidote for a man who may be struggling more than he realised with turning 40.
 Is it helping me through some sort of mid-life crisis?
 Maybe.
 But, if a bike looks and feels this good to ride, who cares.